Anicka Yi: Science

 Yi works very closely with researchers at universities, including Columbia University and MIT.
 She worked especially closely with MIT Postdoctoral Fellow Tal Danino during her residency there.
 The pair developed new biological materials together.

 Feminism

 In many interviews, Yi has explained that she considers her work in smell to be a feminist response to visually-centered work designed around the male gaze.
 She has also commented on the gendered hierarchies of the senses, arguing for the revaluation of the sense of smell.
 As a self-taught connoisseur of perfumery, she seeks to elevate it from its relegation to the beauty industry.
+In the writings of critics such as Hsuan Hsu and Rachel Lee, Yi's work has also been understood at the intersection of critiques of both racial discrimination and gender inequality.

 Critic Jane Yong Kim wrote about her 2015 show at The Kitchen, which included a piece displaying the organic matter from cheek swabs taken from over hundred women.
 Kim explains that these bacteria represent how women's bodies can pose threats from the potential for such bacteria to cause infections.